nickruta/DataStructuresAlgorithmsPython/README.md

 * **[bubble_sort.py](https://github.com/nickruta/DataStructuresAlgorithmsPython/blob/master/bubble_sort.py)** - Implementation of the "Bubble Sort" algorithm.

+* **[short_bubble_sort.py](https://github.com/nickruta/DataStructuresAlgorithmsPython/blob/master/short_bubble_sort.py)** - Implementation of the "Short Bubble Sort" algorithm.
+It modifies a standard bubble sort by stopping short when no exchanges are left to be made.

 ### Examples:

 * **[stack_paren_checker.py](https://github.com/nickruta/DataStructuresAlgorithmsPython/blob/master/stack_paren_checker.py)** - Function that assumes that a Stack class is available and returns a boolean result as to whether the string of parentheses is balanced.